labhack/UDP-personnel-monitoring/README.md

 ## High-level overview

-Our solution for addressing intermittent data connection is by applying the simplicty and robustness of the User Datagram Protocol, UDP, and amplifying it with high-frequency, by-the-minute
+Our solution for addressing intermittent data connection is by applying the simplicity and robustness of the User Datagram Protocol, UDP, and amplifying it with high-frequency, by-the-minute
-check-ins using customized, standardized datagrams such that reliability is maximized in spite of the risk of data-loss or corruption via weak connection sources and connection interruptions.
+check-ins using customized, standardized datagrams such that reliability is maximized in spite of the potential for data-loss or corruption via weak connection sources and connection interruptions.
 Such risk is mitigated by aspects of server-side validation and data analysis reinforced by the near-constant device datagram firing tempo from devices belonging to personnel over large distances in cases such as disaster relief operations.

 ## Chronological File Function Order
+0. Ebola/ -- Client-side C++ Data Gathering simulator, generates data set "ebola.str" based on theoretical scenario.
 1. ebola.str -- A sample string of datasets from a theoretical disaster relief worker.
 2. phys\_client.c -- A C application that takes the data set (can be modularly substituted with raw sensor data) and interprets the data into the less-than-80